Vietnam.vn - Nền tảng quảng bá Việt Nam

 Garlic is considered the number 1 spice for those who want to protect their heart health.

 Garlic has huge benefits for heart health.
-According to nutritionist Veronica Rouse, founder of health website The Heart Dietitian (Canada), explains: "Garlic is rich in antioxidants, especially allicin - a compound known for its ability to help reduce cholesterol and blood pressure."
-However, allicin only appears when garlic is chopped or crushed.
-So when you prepare garlic for dishes, you are increasing the amount of health-beneficial allicin.
+According to nutritionist Veronica Rouse, founder of the health website The Heart Dietitian (Canada), explains: "Garlic is rich in antioxidants, especially allicin - a compound known for its ability to help lower cholesterol and blood pressure."
+However, allicin only appears when garlic is cut or crushed.
+So when preparing garlic for dishes, you are increasing the amount of health-beneficial allicin.

 In addition to its role as an antioxidant, garlic also has anti-inflammatory effects.
-Inflammation is a factor that can increase the risk of heart disease, so garlic's anti-inflammatory properties may provide significant benefits.
+Inflammation is a factor that can increase the risk of heart disease, so garlic's anti-inflammatory properties may be of significant benefit.

 Heart disease affects not only the heart but also the entire cardiovascular system, including the network of blood vessels in the body.
 The antioxidant and anti-inflammatory properties of garlic help protect the function of blood vessels effectively.
 The next content of this article will be on the health page on November 20.

-Unexplained weight loss is a condition in which weight is significantly reduced without trying to lose weight.
+Unexplained weight loss is a condition in which weight is significantly reduced without any effort to lose weight.
 Therefore, people should not be subjective if their weight is reduced without dieting or applying any method.

 Some people lose weight naturally and lose a lot of weight without doing anything.
 Health experts say this may not be a good thing.